 What happens when fare collectors start to become wise to over-turnstile Bunz trade activity occurring at Ossington subway station?
 The station’s central location made it a popular site for trades but eventually, it became too busy, with instances of trades began getting mixed up; for example, the wrong pair of shoes being traded for the […]

-The post Moving Millennials: the future of mobility in the dispersed city appeared first on Spacing National.
+The post Building community through the use of public space in the sharing economy appeared first on Spacing Toronto.

 For those of you who aren’t transfixed by the sight of our youthful prime minister walking the plank today in Washington, here are some thoughts about what last week’s 2016 census numbers should be telling us about how the City of Toronto is doing financially, given the shifts in the population revealed in this first […]